-In this prospectus:
+In this document:

 - (a) the English names or descriptions of PRC nationals, entities, government authorities, departments, facilities, certificates, titles, laws and regulations, etc., are translations of their Chinese names.
-If there is any inconsistency, the Chinese names shall prevail; - (b) unless expressly stated or otherwise required by the context, all data are as of the Latest Practicable Date; - (c) certain amounts and percentage figures included in this prospectus have been subject to rounding adjustments.
-Accordingly, figures shown as totals in certain tables may not be an arithmetic aggregation of the figures preceding them; and - (d) English translations of company names and other terms from the Chinese language are marked with "" and are provided for identification purposes only.
+If there is any inconsistency, the Chinese names shall prevail; - (b) unless expressly stated or otherwise required by the context, all data are as of the Latest Practicable Date; and - (c) certain amounts and percentage figures included in this document have been subject to rounding adjustments.
+Accordingly, figures shown as totals in certain tables may not be an arithmetic aggregation of the figures preceding them.